osherjacobs/LabWork_Findings/vector7b-lsass-server2025.md

 The dump itself may not alert.
 Watch the precursor: `Add-MpPreference -ExclusionPath` (EID 5007) from a non-administrative context, or from a process spawned by a scheduled task, is the window before credential material leaves the host.

+The exclusion path is not operational convenience — it is the attack's dependency.
+Removing the exclusion path while the dump file is at rest causes Defender to immediately detect and remove it as `Trojan:Win32/LsassDump.A`.
+EID 5007 fires on both addition and removal of the exclusion.
+Either event is an intervention point.

 ---

+*Lab environment.
+All credentials redacted.
+Do not use against systems you do not own or have explicit written permission to test.*
 *Lab-validated on Windows Server 2025 Datacenter 24H2, UBR 1, Defender 4.18.26030.3011 with current signatures.
 April 2026.*

 <img width="1865" height="951" alt="attackredacted" src="https://github.com/user-attachments/assets/dca70990-62e7-4e67-bbce-bbfa14995b10" />